ssuryanshh/HospitaListic/README.md

 ## Project Overview

-Hospitalistic provides a platform for managing hospital data efficiently.
+HospitaListic provides a platform for managing hospital data efficiently.
 It features a user-friendly interface and robust backend support for data management.
+This project was developed as part of my MERN stack training at Coding Spoon.
+[Training Certificate](https://credsverse.com/credentials/cc005d0e-dfb6-467c-adec-9c47906c0607)

 ## Frontend